Last updated September 6, 2019

-This stunning waterfall is located mere feet from the Trans-Canada Highway and isn't to be missed!
-Despite its close proximity to the busy highway, it's surprising how often it gets passed by.
-It's not uncommon to have the entire waterfall to yourself!
-If you're visiting during the spring runoff, expect to get soaked and have a hard time breathing from the strong mist.
-It's my favourite waterfall (so far!) in the North Okanagan!
+Kay Falls is a stunning waterfall and is located between Sicamous and Revelstoke.
+It’s mere feet from the Trans-Canada Highway and you don’t want to miss it!
+Despite its close proximity to the busy highway, it’s surprising how often it gets passed by.
+It’s not uncommon to have the entire waterfall to yourself.

 Sicamous Creek Falls is located on Highway 97A, just outside of Sicamous and across from Waterway Houseboats.
 The waterfall is part of the larger Sicamous Creek Trail, but the waterfall itself is only a 410m loop from the trailhead.
 The trail is well maintained and a set of wooden stairs will bring you right down to the bottom of the falls.
 You’ll get an up close and personal experience!

 Sicamous Creek Falls is a wonderful little stop, especially in the spring during the run-off.
 Be very careful and watch your step, the trail can get pretty slippery from the spray.